Extended-Thunder/send-later/index.md

 folder, it marks the message as "read" so that your Drafts folder doesn't show up in the folder list as having unread messages in it.
-If you prefer for scheduled Drafts to show up as "unread" to remind you that they're there, uncheck this preference.
+If you prefer for scheduled Drafts to show up as "unread" to remind you that they're there, then uncheck this preference.

 ### Bind Alt-Shift-Enter instead of Ctrl-Shift-Enter